eternaldensity/Sandcastle-Builder/README.md

 - Added some W badges
 - Extra isFinite check
 - Window Washers in the Château
+- And recycling! (not quite complete: needs a button to power it up further)

 ## 2.4
 - Second Chance was free to use for uncaged Logicats